Kids Rock Band

 Learn to play with other young musicians in kids rock band!
 A great way to develop skills, make friends and have fun this summer!

 NELSON’S ROCK BAND CLASSES

-Nelson Dougherty will teach kids 10 to 15 how to become the next Dave Grohl or Joan Jett!
+Nelson Dougherty will teach middle and high school kids how to become the next Dave Grohl or Joan Jett!
 (Both of whom got their starts in the D.C. area.)

 SUMMER ROCK BAND CAMP

 We are excited to announce that Middle C Music will hold in-person Summer Rock Band Camps this summer.
 Camp Director Nelson Dougherty will lead children ages 10-15, all instruments welcome.

 Sessions are from 10 am to 2 pm each day, culminating with a concert at 6 pm on the Friday of each session!

 - Session 4: August 8-12